Gummy Supplement Quality Issues? Here's How to Handle Recalls and Complaints

 Immediate Actions for a Customer Complaint

-When a complaint is received, your immediate response sets the tone.
+When a complaint comes in, your first move sets the tone.
 Follow this protocol:

-- Gather Detailed Information: Collect all relevant details, including the product lot number, purchase date, a description of the issue, and any photos the customer can provide.
+2. Gather Details: Get the lot number, purchase date, a description of the issue, and any photos if possible.

-- Initiate an Investigation: Immediately forward the complaint to your quality assurance and compliance teams.
-They should isolate and test retained samples from the same production batch.
+3. Start an Investigation: Send the complaint straight to quality assurance and compliance.
+They should pull and test retained samples from the same batch.

 Executing a Product Recall